digital-land/content-site/README.md

 ## Developing locally

+1. Open the NetlifyCMS configuration file: `app/admin/config.yml` and set `local_backend: true`
+2. In terminal switch to the root directory and run `npx netlify-cms-proxy-server`
-1. In terminal switch to the root directory and run `npm run dev`
+3. In a separate terminal window or multiplexer frame in the root directory run `npm run dev`
-2. 2.
+4. 2.
 Open your browser to: `http://localhost:8080` (Browser sync should do this automatically though)

+Full details and troubleshooting can be found in [NetlifyCMS Documentation](https://www.netlifycms.org/docs/beta-features/#working-with-a-local-git-repository)

 ## Acknowledgements